omolewaaa/POSTIT/README.md

   This is a simple application that allows friends and colleagues create groups for notifications, This way one person can post notifications to everyone by sending a message once.
 The application allows people create accounts, create groups and add registered users to the groups, and then send messages out to these groups whenever they want.

-Template:This contains the user interfaces using HTML and CSS
+**Template:** This contains the user interfaces using HTML and CSS

-Server:This folder house the backend implementation of the project with NodeJS - Express
+**Server:** This folder house the backend implementation of the project with NodeJS - Express

 **GETTING STARTED**